openflighthpc/concertim-ansible-playbook/contrib/dev/README.md

 If you wish to develop without using the provided Vagrantfile, you can follow the [instructions for the development ansible playbook](ansible/README.md).

+## Simultaneous development of concertim ansible playbook and concertim components

+The [Vagrantfile](vagrant/Vagrantfile) defines two identical vagrant boxes `dev1` and `dev2`.
+The documentation assumes that `dev1` is used to develop the concertim ansible playbook itself, whilst `dev2` is used to develop the concertim applications.
+However, that is entirely convention and you can use them as you wish.